MD Student Honors Program Requirements

 - It lasts a minimum of 20 weeks.

-- It is completed at an NYU School of Medicine laboratory.
+- It is completed at an NYU Langone laboratory.

 - It includes a 20-page thesis that you defend with a thesis committee.